 - Garlic powder - I like to use powder to cover more surface area, but you can also swap in a fresh clove of garlic.

-Here are a few quick additions you can try to make this Pickle de Gallo a little extra.
+Here are a few quick additions you can try to make this pickle salsa a little extra in the flavor and texture department.

-- 1 tablespoon of fresh cilantro or parsley add an instant boost of freshness
+- 1 tablespoon of fresh cilantro or parsley adds an instant boost of freshness

 If you want your pickle salsa to bring the heat, here are a few additions you can make to spice things up!